-Outside the former Papal State it is unlikely to find coats of arms of the Popes.
-The exception is due to Popes who built churches or palaces in their country of origin.
-Many Popes came from Tuscany and that explains why a few coats of arms can be found here.
-Tuscany was a State on its own, the Granduchy of Tuscany, and it was established by Cosimo de' Medici in the first half of the XVIth century.
-It lasted until 1859, the year the last Grand Duke Leopoldo II had to leave Florence.
+Outside the former Papal State it is unlikely to find coats of arms of the popes.
+The exception is due to popes who built churches or palaces in their country of origin.
+Many popes came from Tuscany and that explains why a few coats of arms can be found here.
+Tuscany was a State on its own, the Grand Duchy of Tuscany, and it was established by Cosimo de' Medici in 1569 with the approval of Pope Pius V. It lasted until 1859, the year the last Grand Duke Leopoldo II had to leave Florence.
 In 1860 Tuscany became part of the Kingdom of Italy.
 Two families (with an interval during Napoleon's times) reigned in Florence: the Medici until 1737 and after that year the Habsburg-Lorraine.

 Coats of arms of Pope Leo X in Via de' Bardi (left) and at S. Paolino (right)

 The Medici family played a significant role in the election of the Popes: three of them were Medici themselves and many others were elected because of the help of the Medici, e.g. Pius IV who used the Medici's coat of arms.
 The great Medici Pope is with no doubt Leo X and in Florence in Via de' Bardi quite unexpectedly you find his coat of arms (previously in the church of S. Stefano Maggiore).
 His coat of arms with that of Cardinal Giulio de' Medici his cousin who became Pope Clement VII can be seen on the fašade of S. Paolino.
 Another coat of arms of Pope Leo X decorates the fašade of SS.
 Annunziata.

 Coat of arms of Pope Leo XI at Palazzo Arcivescovile